-The Senior Management Team will:
+The Senior Leadership Team will:

-- be given protected time allocation to fulfil their responsibilities regarding attendance and punctuality - be responsible for monitoring consistency in registration procedures - be responsible for ensuring that all staff are trained to use the electronic registration system - be responsible disseminating attendance data to Governors - work with the Attendance and Welfare Officer to analyse data by vulnerability factors, absence categories, classes and year group and to relate attendance data with attainment data - regularly review attendance data and procedural issues and have a written plan of action to improve attendance included in the school improvement plan - ensure there is a governor with responsibility for attendance matters work with the Attendance and Welfare Officer to develop strategies to deal with issues that arise through consultations with staff or data analysis
+- be given protected time allocation to fulfil their responsibilities regarding attendance and punctuality - be responsible for monitoring consistency in registration procedures - be responsible for ensuring that all staff are trained to use the electronic registration system - be responsible disseminating attendance data to the Academy Advisory Group - work with the Attendance and Welfare Officer to analyse data by vulnerability factors, absence categories, classes and year group and to relate attendance data with attainment data - regularly review attendance data and procedural issues and include attendance in the school improvement plan - ensure there is an Academy Advisor with responsibility for attendance matters work with the Attendance and Welfare Officer to develop strategies to deal with issues that arise through consultations with staff or data analysis

-Attendance Monitoring Procedures
+Attendance Monitoring Procedures:

-Parents should be aware that legal action is likely to be taken if attendance (or punctuality) for students of compulsory school age falls below the threshold of 90%.
+Parents / carers should be aware that legal action may be taken if attendance (or punctuality) for students falls below the threshold of 90%.

-Parents will be invited in to complete a parenting contract if their son or daughter's attendance falls below 90%.
-A letter containing a four week monitoring period will be sent from the Local Authority Attendance Service.
-If the student has four or more half day sessions of unauthorised absence in the monitoring period the parents will be invited to answer questions under caution.
-A decision will be made by a senior member of the Attendance Service to take no further action, recommend an Education Supervision Order, issue a Fixed Penalty Notice or referral for prosecution.
+Parents / carers will be invited in to complete a attendance contract if their son or daughter's attendance falls below 90%.
+A letter containing a four-week monitoring period will be sent from the Local Authority Attendance Service.
+If the student has four or more half day sessions of unauthorised absence in the monitoring period the parents / carers will be invited to answer questions under caution.
+A decision will be made by a senior member of the Attendance Service to take no further action, recommend an Attendance Order, issue a Fixed Penalty Notice or referral for prosecution.